-Formerly, I was a PhD student at the Radboud University in Nijmegen at the Software Science department.
+I received my PhD at the Radboud University in Nijmegen at the Software Science department.
 Under supervision of Frits Vaandrager, Bas Terwijn, and Alexandra Silva I worked on nominal automata and black box testing in the context of active automata learning.

 Master Mathematics (algebra and topology) 2013-2015, Radboud University.
-My master thesis was on Rational Homotopy Theory, supervised by Ieke Moerdijk.
+My MSc thesis on Rational Homotopy Theory was supervised by Ieke Moerdijk.

 Bachelor Computer Science 2009-2013, Radboud University.

 During my studies, I was employed at the software company Rodo, creating iOS apps.
 I was also self-employed, see my iOS apps.

 - Postbus 2960